metadoc/metadoc.js/README.md

 ## Documenting Parameters

-While parameters (arguments) in JavaScript functions can have default values, there are still several cases where it is necessary to override the default parameter documentation.
-Most specifically, enumeration.
-Some methods only accept a value from a predetermined set.
+While parameters (function arguments) in JavaScript can have default values, there are still several cases where it is necessary to provide greater detail about parameters.
+Most specifically, enumeration, where methods only accept a parameter value from a predetermined set.

-Parameters can be documented with additonal detail using the following format:
+Parameters can be documented with additional detail using the following format:

 ```js
 /**